-Perhaps the checklist is a band aid until the habit builds up, but you’re not supposed to live with band aid till the rest of your life.
+Perhaps the checklist is a band-aid until the habit builds up, but you’re not supposed to live with band-aid till the rest of your life.
 Remove the clutches as soon as you don’t need them.
-Use mental triggers, to signify yourself that something is not quite right, than run your mental checklist and se what is missing there.
+Use mental triggers, to signify yourself that something is not quite right, then run your mental checklist and see what is missing there.

 This whole mental process happens internally, completely automated and without the help of external tools, wasting my time and energy.

 Automating your brain processes for repetitive tasks is the best way to liberate your time and mental resources.
 Make smart use of mental triggers, that will launch your mental context.
 Forget the tools, sometimes your Brain is good enough.